creativeprojects/resticprofile/README.md

 ### Schedule configuration

-The schedule configuration consists on two parameters which can be added on each profile:
+The schedule configuration consists of two parameters which can be added on each profile:

 ```ini
 [profile.backup]